awarrior/hive-metastore-level2cache/README.md

   * datanucleus.cache.level2.cacheName=basicCache
   * hive.metastore.cache.pinobjtypes= (leave one space)

 P.S.
 The reason why I set pinobjtypes null is that 'pinAll(Class,boolean) method not supported by this plugin'.
-Maybe this will be supported if we add pinAll realization.
+Ehcache plugin can support pinning setting for any cache block but specified objects.

 6. validation